phnx-im/docs/src/threat_model/qualitative/authentication_service.md

 ## Baseline: Security under an honest AS

-An honest AS will issue only one client credential per user name.
-As a consequence, users can trust that MLS messages indeed comes from the apparent sender if the signature chain on the message is valid for the given user name.
+An honest AS will issue only one client credential per user id.
+As a consequence, users can trust that MLS messages indeed comes from the apparent sender if the signature chain on the message is valid for the given user id.
 In particular,

 - the signature of the message must be valid under the sender's leaf credential
 - the signature on the leaf credential must be valid under the sender's client credential
 - the signature on the client credential must be valid under the AS intermediate credential
 - the signature on the AS intermediate credential must be valid under the AS credential
-- the client credential contains the user name expected in the given context
+- the client credential contains the user id expected in the given context

 ### Security under a compromised AS